ToniWilliams1/NBA-Player-Glossary/README.md

-# NBA Player Information 🏀
+# NBA Fantasy Team  🏀

-This project allows a user to enter either a basketball players name or team and will retrieve the player/team statistics.
+This project allows users to enter either a NBA basketball players' name and will retrieve the player statistics.
+Users will then be allowed to create their own fantasy teams with the players of their choice.

-**Link to project:**
+## Link To Project:

 ## How It's Made:

+## Tech Used:
-**Tech used:** HTML, CSS, JavaScript, Basketball Web API
+HTML, CSS, JavaScript, Basketball Web API